KaTuKas1/DiscordNukeBot/README.md

 Created with PyCharm.
 ▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬

-How bot looks Name:Dank memer
+How nuke bot looks Name:Dank memer

-bot bio A global text-based currency game right in your Discord server!
+nuke bot bio: A global text-based currency game right in your Discord server!
  Steal from your friends, take care of virtual pets, gamble all your money away, and SO much more!